vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 Example `BootstrapPeers` value:

+Do not use below bootstrap peers as it is only example from the testnet!

 ```toml
 BootstrapPeers = ["/dns/n05.stagnet1.vega.xyz/tcp/4001/ipfs/12D3KooWHNyJBuN9GmYp23FAdMbL3nmwe5DzixFNL8d4oBTMzxag","/dns/n06.stagnet1.vega.xyz/tcp/4001/ipfs/12D3KooWQpceAbYaEaas65tEt8CJofHgjRPANaojwA7oaQApHTvB"]
 ```

-### 14. Reload systemd services
+### 16. Reload systemd services

-We have to reload the systemd services to load the previously added vegavisor service.
+We have to reload the systemd services to load the previously added vegavisor(or vega&data-node) services.
 Use the following command: `sudo systemctl daemon-reload`

-### 15. Unsafe reset all

-**NOTE**: Ensure you have a backup of the network files because the steps below will remove data from your home.
-You may risk losing your wallets, so backup them as well.

-1. Call unsafe reset all for tendermitn: `<VEGA-BIN> tendermint unsafe-reset-all --home <TENDERMINT-HOME>`
-2. Call unsafe reset all for vega core: `<VEGA-BIN> unsafe_reset_all --home <VEGA-NETWORK-HOME>`
-3. Remove data-node state.
-Required for older version of data node(before v0.68.0): `rm -r <DATA-NODE-HOME>/state/data-node`
-4. Recreate the postgresql database if you have data with

-### 16. Start the network
+### 17. Start the network

+#### If you are running vegavisor

 ```bash
 sudo systemctl start vegavisor